Operation London Bridge: what happens when the Queen dies?

 In keeping with tradition, once news of her death has been formally announced, a footman in full mourning dress will pin a black-edged notice to the gates of Buckingham Palace detailing a ten-day mourning period.
 Simultaneously, the palace website will post a similar message on a single black homepage.

 For many years the BBC was told about royal deaths first, “but its monopoly on broadcasting to the empire has gone now”, said The Guardian in 2017.
-Today the announcement will go out on a newsflash to the Press Association news agency, and the rest of the world’s media at once.
+Instead, the announcement will go out on a newsflash to the Press Association news agency, and the rest of the world’s media at once.

 Almost every major news organisation has pre-recorded films, articles and news segments ready to go.
 It is thought that The Times has 11 days of coverage set to roll out, while Sky News and ITN, which have been practising for years substituting the name “Mr Robinson”, have already signed contracts with royal experts.